Pilgrimage for COP26

 The pipe band from Loretto School were also there to welcome us.
 Marianne was the Keeper of the Soils for the day

-People seem to really understand what we are doing: they thank us and wave as we go by, and messages are coming in all the time to encourage us.
+People seem to really understand what we are doing: they thank us and wave as we go by, and messages of encouragement are coming in all the time.

 As the sun was lowering, we walked along the prom into Portobello